wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OPCUAAdapterSecurityConfiguration.md

 ## Configure OPC UA EDS adapter security

-1. Configure the data source to use secure connection (Set UseSecureConnection as true).
+1. Configure the data source to use secure connection and set UseSecureConnection as true.
 2. Add server's certificate to the adapter's trust store.
-3. Add adapter's certificate to the server's trust store.
+3. Add [adapter's certificate](#adapter-certificate-store-location) to the server's trust store.

 ### Data source configuration